 When will Durham PreK start?

 Our first Durham PreK Technical Assistance (TA) Pipeline cohort began in November 2018.
 Programs in our TA Pipeline will start receiving support toward quality improvement.
-In December, there will be a RFA for programs to apply to become a Durham PreK site.
-Decisions will be made in January, and a limited number of classrooms will start in winter of 2019.
-We will release another RFA early spring of 2019 for centers to apply to become Durham PreK sites for the 2019-2020 school year.
+We released a Durham PreK RFA for up to five programs to become Durham PreK sites this winter.
+We will release another RFA in spring 2019 for sites to apply for the 2019-2020 school year.